Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Introduction

 Improving bit reliability estimation for OSD has also been investigated.
 Jiang \emph{et al.}~\cite{jiang2007reliability} proposed weighted summation of posterior LLRs from NMS iterations, while Zhang \emph{et al.}~\cite{zhang2024efficient} refined reliability via additional BP-like iterations, albeit requiring accurate noise variance estimates.
 Babalola \emph{et al.}~\cite{babalola2019generalized} introduced generalized parity-check transformations for syndrome-based updates, but the resulting FER performance and parallelizability were limited.
 The success of ISD~\cite{bossert2022hard} also largely stems from its renewed bit reliability metrics derived from code-structure properties.

-In our prior work~\cite{li2024boosting}, a hybrid NMS-OSD architecture was proposed for short LDPC codes, supported by two lightweight NNs: a decoding information aggregation (DIA) model to enhance bit reliability and a sliding-window assisted (SWA) model to terminate TEP traversal based on empirical orderings rather than Hamming weight.
-Later, in~\cite{li2025effective}, PCM adaptation and automorphism-based enhancements were applied to BCH codes, improving FER performance.
+In our prior work~\cite{li2024boosting}, a hybrid NMS-OSD architecture was proposed for short LDPC codes, supported by two lightweight NNs: a decoding information aggregation (DIA) model to enhance bit reliability and a sliding-window assisted (SWA) model to timely terminate TEP traversal based on empirical orderings rather than Hamming weight.
+Subsequently, in~\cite{li2025effective}, we validated that the enhanced NMS (ENMS) can effectively improve the FER performance of BCH codes through deliberate redundancy, adaptation, and automorphism-based enhancements applied to the PCM and inputs.

-In this paper, as illustrated in Fig.~\ref{fig:general_nms_osd}, we extend the DIA and SWA models to BCH and RS codes.
-A revised decoding path is introduced, replacing empirical TEP ordering with a more principled strategy, and applied to LDPC, BCH, and RS codes.
-To address undetected decoding errors (UDEs) in NMS for short high-rate codes, an optional UDE detection model is incorporated into the framework.

-The main contributions of this work are as follows: \begin{itemize} \item An NN-based UDE detection model that leverages iteration distances from NMS decoding to identify false positives in short high-rate codes. \item A detailed analysis of how input dilation, PCM redundancy, and maximum iteration settings jointly affect the FER performance of NMS for BCH and RS codes. \item A revised OSD with a decoding path initialized by the arranged list of most a priori likely tests (\uc{ALMLT}) scheme~\cite{kabat2007new}, incrementally updated using empirical evidence, and terminated early with the aid of an SWA model. \item Extensive validation of the hybrid NMS-OSD architecture across multiple code classes and lengths, demonstrating favorable trade-offs among FER, throughput, latency, and complexity. \end{itemize}